History Graduate Field Handbook

 Graduate Student Lounge

-The Graduate Student Lounge is located in the basement of McGraw.
+The Graduate Student Lounge is located in the basement of McGraw Hall.
 McGraw Hall is always open.
 Students receive the code for the combination lock during orientation.
-The Graduate Student Lounge has two computers and a printer, and is also where students receive their mail.
+The Graduate Student Lounge has one computer and a printer, and is also where students receive their mail.

 Photocopying and Supplies

-Students receive funds for photocopying and supplies only when they are TAs.
+Students receive a code for photocopying and supplies only when they are TAs.
 Departmental letterhead is available as needed, and for any other supply needs the students should contact the departmental staff.